 Companies Using AI Pricing

 Use of AI pricing algorithms is growing in Europe where it appears in gas stations but is also being used in other countries, including the U.S. Almost anything in retail is fair game for AI pricing.
-Staples Inc. (NASDAQ:SPLSC) says it uses AI to set prices on more than 30,000 products daily on its website.
+Staples Inc. (:SPLSN/A) says it uses AI to set prices on more than 30,000 products daily on its website.

-The mother of all online retailers in the U.S., Amazon.com Inc. (NASDAQ:AMZNC) and its third-party sellers, were among the first to adopt dynamic pricing, a precursor to AI pricing.
+The mother of all online retailers in the U.S., Amazon.com Inc. (NASDAQ:AMZND) and its third-party sellers, were among the first to adopt dynamic pricing, a precursor to AI pricing.
 Amazon won’t say if it uses AI pricing but one company, Feedvisor claims it can use algorithmic technology to help Amazon sellers make more profit by adjusting pricing based on consumer behavior.

 AI Pricing And Vacation Housing